ameliabradley/myretail/README.md

 gcloud functions logs read products
 ```

-## Missing features
+## Missing features / TODO

-* Google endpoints with IAM roles to secure the PUT request that updates the product pricing information.
-Did not have time.
-Currently Google Cloud Function endpoint functionality is experimental.
+* Currently the PUT endpoint is exposed.
+Ideally endpoints can be managed with IAM roles.
+Google Cloud Function endpoint functionality is experimental, but it should be possible.
+* Abstract logging so that can be unit tested (this will also clean up unit test output)

 ## Credits